marceloboeira/tmux-ruby-version/README.md

-# tmux-ruby-version
+# Tmux Ruby Version
-Just a sample tmux plugin
+> Just a simple tmux plugin to show the ruby version present on your environment